flyingpeach/sls-code/matlab/README.md

 ## Continuous-Time SLS
 These files provide SLS in the continuous-time setting (in contrast with all other files in this repository which focus on the discrete-time setting).
-The algorithms are introduced in [Distributed Continuous-Time Control via System Level Synthesis] (https://arxiv.org/abs/2410.08135), and works with H2 and H-infinity control.
+The algorithms are introduced in [Distributed Continuous-Time Control via System Level Synthesis](https://arxiv.org/abs/2410.08135), and works with H2 and H-infinity control.

 Suggested example file to try: `Distributed_Sim.m` reproduces the chain simulation from the paper.